 "In our treks back and forth to Marconi, the wildlife sightings were 19 grazing deer, 3 barn owls (probably same one), 1 fox, flying cows, and 1 huge milk truck we “squeaked” by each morning.
 Wild!!"

 To sign up for this option, choose the commuter with lunch and dinner choice for camp (breakfast is included at Marconi's) and under Order Comments on your registration, let us know you want a room at Marconi's and we'll reserve it for you.
+You pay Marconi's directly upon arrival there.
 Feel free to call for more info.